 Change of College (into COE)

-New Freshman admits to other UC Berkeley colleges need to work with advisers in their admitted college to develop an academic plan that prepares the student for completion of a major in the college they were admitted to.
-The plan can include courses needed for a Change of College to the College of Engineering (though these are often very difficult-- if not impossible-- for non-engineering majors to get into), but must simultaneously move the student toward completion of a major in the college they were admitted to (assuming their application for a Change of College is not approved).
-New freshmen admits to other UC Berkeley colleges are not permitted to attend CalSO (summer orientation) sessions designated for engineering students or the College of Engineering’s New Student Orientation during Welcome Week.
-Due to limited advising resources, academic advisers in the College of Engineering are unfortunately not available to meet with students interested in a Change of College outside the scheduled Change of College workshops offered during the fall and spring application periods; Peer Advisers are available in Engineering Student Services each week day during the academic year.
+It is imperative that new Freshman admits to other U.C.
+Berkeley colleges work with advisers in their admitted college to develop an academic plan that prepares the student for completion of a major in the college they were admitted to.
+The plan can include courses needed for a Change of College application to the College of Engineering (though these courses are often very difficult-- if not impossible-- for non-engineering majors to get into), but must simultaneously move the student toward completion of a major in the college they were admitted to.
+Students must absolutely not count on admission through Change of College.
+Academic advisers in the College of Engineering are not available to meet with students interested in a Change of College however Peer Advisers are available in Engineering Student Services each week day during the academic year to answer questions from potential applicants

 Applications may be submitted once each semester during a designated period: